siposdani87/sui-js/website/blog/2021-08-20-welcome/index.md

 There are many built-in features like:

+- controllers and services DI injections
 - storage handlers
-- form and fields with errors
+- form and input fields with errors
 - route and states
 - event management
 - life-cycle hooks
 - http requests
-- UI components (navigation, toolbar, footer, layout, sidebar, modal, card, table, tabs, buttons, basic materialUI)
+- UI components (navigation, toolbar, footer, layout, leftMenu, modal, card, table, tabs, buttons, basic materialUI)
 - dynamic assets loading
-- light/dark theme and customized color paletta
+- light/dark theme and customized color palette

 The legacy version of SUI-JS was written in Vanilla JavaScript.
-It is documented and annotated with JSDoc, these options were need to Google Closure Compiler - Advanced compilation, so the next image shows you minfied version of this js bundle.
+It is documented and annotated with JSDoc, these options were needed to Google Closure Compiler - Advanced compilation, so the next image shows you minfied version of this JS bundle.

 ![SUI-JS minified](./sui-js.png)